prog4biol/pfb2019/README.md

 Dictionaries are another iterable, like a string and list.
 Unlike strings and lists, dictionaries are not a sequence, or in other words, the position is not important.

-Dictionaries are a collection of key value pairs.
+Dictionaries are a collection of key/value pairs.
 In python, each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
-An empty dictionary without any items is written with just two curly braces, like this: {}.
+An empty dictionary without any items is written with just two curly braces, like this: `{}`

-Keys are unique within a dictionary while values may not be.
+Each key in a dictionary is unique, while values may not be.
 The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.

 Data that is appropriate for dictionaries are two pieces of information that naturally go together, like gene name and sequence.